yzhao3685/yunfanzhao.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoc at Harvard University, advised by [Prof. Milind Tambe](https://teamcore.seas.harvard.edu/tambe).
-I did my Ph.D. in Operations Research at Columbia University, advised by [Prof. Adam Elmachtoub](http://www.columbia.edu/~ae2516/).
+I am an AI Scientist at GE Healthcare.
+I was a postdoc in Computer Science at Harvard University, advised by [Prof. Milind Tambe](https://teamcore.seas.harvard.edu/tambe).
+I completed my Ph.D. in Operations Research at Columbia University, advised by [Prof. Adam Elmachtoub](http://www.columbia.edu/~ae2516/).
 I received my B.S. / M.S. in Applied Mathematics and Statistics from Johns Hopkins University.

 I mainly work on (i) LLMs and foundation models (ii) reinforcement learning (iii) the intersection of optimization and machine learning.